darkknightsds/myrecords/README.md

 Copyright (c) 2017 **_Shane Stafford_**

-his software is licensed under the MIT license.
+This software is licensed under the MIT license.